Universal Properties of Activation Sparsity in Modern Large Language Models: Abstract

 \section{Abstract}

-Input-dependent activation sparsity is a notable property of deep learning models, which has been extensively studied in networks with ReLU activations and is associated with efficiency, robustness, and interpretability.
-However, the approaches developed for ReLU-based models depend on exact zero activations and do not transfer directly to modern large language models~(LLMs), which have abandoned ReLU in favor of other activation functions.
-As a result, current work on activation sparsity in LLMs is fragmented, model-specific, and lacks consensus on which components to target.
-We propose a general framework to assess sparsity robustness and present a systematic study of the phenomenon in the FFN layers of modern LLMs, including diffusion LLMs.
-Our findings reveal universal patterns of activation sparsity in LLMs, provide insights into this phenomenon, and offer practical guidelines for exploiting it in model design and acceleration.
+Activation sparsity is an intriguing property of deep neural networks that has been extensively studied in ReLU-based models, due to its advantages for efficiency, robustness, and interpretability.
+However, methods relying on exact zero activations do not directly apply to modern Large Language Models (LLMs), leading to fragmented, model-specific strategies for LLM activation sparsity and a gap in its general understanding.
+In this work, we introduce a general framework for evaluating sparsity robustness in contemporary LLMs and conduct a systematic investigation of this phenomenon in their feedforward~(FFN) layers.
+Our results uncover universal properties of activation sparsity across diverse model families and scales.
+Importantly, we observe that the potential for effective activation sparsity grows with model size, highlighting its increasing relevance as models scale.
+Furthermore, we present the first study of activation sparsity in diffusion-based LLMs.
+Overall, our work provides a comprehensive perspective and practical guidance for harnessing activation sparsity in LLM design and acceleration.